 The Trust has adopted a Distribution Plan for Equity Allocation Fund's Institutional Shares pursuant to which it may directly or indirectly bear expenses relating to the distribution and marketing of its shares, including payments to financial institutions and intermediaries for services in connection with distribution, the costs of preparing, printing, mailing or otherwise disseminating sales literature, advertising, and prospectuses to potential shareholders, and promotional and incentive programs.
 Continuance of the plan must be approved annually by a majority of the Trustees and by a majority of the Independent Trustees who have no direct or indirect financial interest in the plan or in any agreements related to the plan.
 The plan requires that quarterly written reports of amounts spent under the plan and the purposes of such expenditures be furnished to and reviewed by the Trustees.
-The plan may not be amended to increase materially the amount that may be spent there under without approval by a majority of the Trustees and of the Independent Trustees and of the Independent Trustees.
+The plan may not be amended to increase materially the amount that may be spent there under without approval by a majority of the outstanding shares of the Trust.